!!!: History

-Vocalist and drummer John Pugh officially left the band in July 2007 to concentrate on his new band Free Blood.
+Vocalist and drummer John Pugh officially left the band in 2007 to concentrate on his new band Free Blood.

 Vocalist Shannon Funchess stood in for Pugh during much of their 2007 tour.
 The band also shared membership with the similar, defunct group Out Hud (including Tyler Pope, who has played with LCD Soundsystem and written music for Cake).

+Following the release of Myth Takes in 2007, !!! continued to evolve their dance-punk sound with a series of albums, including Strange Weather, Isn't It?
+(2010), Thr!!!er (2013), As If (2015), Shake the Shudder (2017), and Wallop (2019).